rubyeffect/findface/README.md

 # Findface

 This is a ruby gem to provide easy implementation of utilities of [FindFace Cloud API](https://findface.pro/en/).
 The [FindFace Cloud API](https://findface.pro/en/) offers integration with a face detection, verification, and identification platform.
 This API enables face comparison, and human detection with coordinates and sizes.
-POST methods are supported, JSON is used for resposes, and HTTP Basic Auth for authentication.
+REST calls are supported with JSON responses and Token-Based HTTP authentication.
 FindFace is a Cyprus based software development firm.